Understanding Bond Yields

 By Bill Addiss

-When understanding bonds, an understanding of the various measurements used to calculate expected return, or yield is essential.
-Without it, an investor does not have the necessary information needed to choose wisely from among the thousands of bond mutual funds, ETFs, closed end funds, and countless individual bonds.
+Bond yield refers to the return an investor receives on a bond.
+Since bond yield can be calculated in different ways, without a good knowledge of bond yields and the terminology used to describe them, an investor does not have the necessary information needed to choose wisely from among the thousands of bond mutual funds, ETFs, closed end funds, and countless individual bonds available.

-A recent Wall Street Journal article by Jason Zweig, from his aptly named Intelligent Investor column, called attention to this topic.
+A recent Wall Street Journal article by Jason Zweig, from his aptly named Intelligent Investor column, called attention to the the topic of bond yields.

-A Wall Street Journal article by Jason Zweig, from his aptly named Intelligent Investor column, called attention to this topic.
+A Wall Street Journal article by Jason Zweig, from his aptly named Intelligent Investor column, called attention to the topic of bond yields.

 “Overstating the expected income on… bonds in brokerage or advisory accounts is one of the most pervasive and persistent ways the financial industry fools the investing public,” said Jason Zweig on misleading expected bond yield information.

-Here we will explain the different yield measurements used, and the distinctions between what they measure.
+Here we will explain the different bond yield measurements used, and the distinctions between what they measure.

 What is Coupon Yield?